 Pagan accounts of their gods’ earliest involvement validate the biblical and apocryphal accounts of the direct pre-flood contact between humanity and fallen angels / materialized spirit sons of God.
-See relevant post for details on such materialization for the purpose of creating demigods able to interact freely with humanity.
+Paganism adapted to the absence of the gods’ material presence by worshipping evil spirit empowered humans, or employing idols to house the gods’ spirits, with priests as mediums to intercede between the spirits and humanity.

 -